North Point: Culture

-After Cantonese, Hokkien Min Nan is the most widely spoken language in North Point.
-Many Min Nan associations (閩南同鄉會) are based in North Point to bring people from the same towns or villages together.
-Several Min Nan-speaking churches are located in North Point to serve the Min Nan Christians.
+After Cantonese, Hokkien is the most widely spoken language in North Point.
+Many Hokkien associations (閩南同鄉會) are based in North Point to bring people from the same towns or villages together.
+North Point is also home to several Southern-Min-speaking churches serving the Hokkien Christians.

 Today, North Point comprises a mix of new luxury developments and older Chinese buildings.

-These are the cultures of North Point nowadays.

 Economy

 The head office of Sino United Publishing is in the S U P Tower (合出版大廈) in North Point.

 Housing

 City Garden, built from 1983 to 1986, is a private housing estate consisting of 14 blocks, each 28 storeys tall.
 Part of the site was occupied North Point Power Station before 1983.

-North Point Estate, beside that, the North Point Ferry Pier, was demolished in 2003.
+North Point Estate, which stood next to the North Point Ferry Pier, was demolished in 2003.

 Education

 There are three government primary schools in North Point.
 Located at 888 King's Road, the North Point Government Primary School (NPGPS) opened in 1954.
 The North Point Island Place Primary and Kindergarten School is located on Tanner Road and is in the Island Place Estate.
 The North Point Government Primary School (Cloud View Road) abbreviated as NPCVR, also opened in 1954, is located at 22 Cloud View Road.
 All three schools are whole-day, co-ed and have nominated secondary school status with Shau Kei Wan GSS, Shau Kei Wan East GSS and Clementi Secondary School.

+Belilios Public School, a government secondary school for girls, is in North Point.

 The Chinese International School is located on Hau Yuen Path in Braemar Hill and is a private, co-educational school providing education to students from Reception to Year 13.
 Established in 1983, the school has a diverse student body with over 30 nationalities represented.
 Secondary school students pursue the IB Primary Years Programme before moving on to the IB Diploma.

 North Point is in Primary One Admission (POA) School Net 14.
 Within the school net are multiple aided schools (operated independently but funded with government money) and North Point Government Primary School.